Detecting micro fractures: A comprehensive comparison of conventional and machine-learning based segmentation methods: Noise reduction schemes

-The {AMNLM} filter operates in two parts : 1.) creation of matrices (manifolds) which are filled with weighted intensities by coefficients.
-2.) iterative processing on created matrices.
-In the first part, in order to reduce the complexity and increase the efficiency of the filter, Gastal et al. introduced the Principal Component Analysis ({PCA}) (Pearson1901) scheme on the created matrices.
-In the second part, sequential steps were presented to adjust intensities of pixels based on components of created and {PCA} treated matrices.
+{B.\arabic{equation}} The AMNLM filter operates in two parts: 1.)
+Creation of matrices (manifolds) which are filled with weighted intensities by coefficients.
+2.)
+Iterative processing on created matrices.
+In the first part, in order to reduce the complexity and increase the efficiency of the filter, \cite{Gastal2012} applied the Principal Component Analysis (PCA) \cite{pearson1901liii} scheme on the created matrices.
+In the second part, sequential steps were presented to adjust intensities of pixels based on components of created and PCA-treated matrices.
 These procedures are called \textit{Splatting}, \textit{Blurring} and \textit{Slicing}.
 The \textit{Splatting} and \textit{Blurring} are iterative steps on components of created matrices with numerical modifications (adaptive manifolds).
 After these iterative procedures, \textit{Slicing} is performed which is merely summing the outputs from the iteration and normalizing it.

 From the creation of manifolds the coefficients to weight intensities were designed to have a shape of a Gaussian distribution in the kernel.
-A typical two-dimensional isotropic Gaussian kernel can be derived as follows,
+A typical two-dimensional isotropic Gaussian kernel can be derived as follows, \begin{linenomath*}

-where $A$ is an arbitrary chosen amplitude of the Gaussian profile, $x$ and $y$ are input vectors which have a mean value of zero, and $\sigma_f$ is the standard deviation of Gaussian distribution.
+\end{linenomath*} where $A$ is an arbitrary chosen amplitude of the Gaussian profile, $x$ and $y$ are input vectors which have a mean value of zero, and $\sigma_f$ is the standard deviation of Gaussian distribution.

 By using the above profile and input vectors, a finite sized Gaussian kernel $G_k$ could be defined.
-With the created Gaussian kernel, the manifolds of weighted intensities $f_A$ could be created as follows,
+With the created Gaussian kernel, the manifolds of weighted intensities $f_A$ could be created as follows, \begin{linenomath*}

-where $vec(\cdot)$ is a vectorization operator and $I$ is the 2D image matrix which contains intensities.
+\end{linenomath*} where $vec(\cdot)$ is a vectorization operator which transforms a matrix into a column vector, and $I$ is the 2D image matrix which contains intensities.

 Each dimension of $f_A$ contains weighted intensities from the image.
-The dimensionality of the {{PCA}} scheme was reduced in order to boost the computation efficiency while minimizing the loss of information \cite{Jollife2016}.
+The dimensionality of the PCA scheme was reduced in order to boost the computation efficiency while minimizing the loss of information \cite{Jollife2016}.
 This could be achieved by finding the principal components which would maximize the variance of data in dimensions of $f_A$.
 The principal components could be obtained by computing eigenvalues and theirs corresponding eigenvectors of covariance matrix $C$.
-The covariance matrix $C$ of $f_A$ is acquired as follows,
+The covariance matrix $C$ of $f_A$ is acquired as follows, \begin{linenomath*}